 For the new dad who could use some peace and quiet

 You can only hear Blippi so many times before losing your mind, so a little noise-canceling action might help him find a quiet moment to himself.
 We’ve written that these Cowin headphones are some of the best you can buy for under $100, thanks to their cushioned, breathable ear bands and crisp sound quality.

 For the new dad who really wants to zone out

 For the dad who needs a little help centering himself, this brain-sensing meditation headband allowed us to find our inner peace when we tested it out.
-It helps you tune in to your breathing and shut out distraction by using real-time sensors to give feedback on your heart rate, focus, and breath so you can pinpoint the direction you need to go in to reach a point of calm.
+It helps you tune in to your breathing and shut out distraction by using real-time sensors to give feedback on your heart rate, focus, and breath so you can reach a point of calm.

 For the new dad who gets the sweats

-With one of these smart thermostats, he can adjust the temperature to an optimal 65 degrees (or whatever his happy medium is) with his phone.
+With a smart thermostat, he can adjust the temperature to an optimal 65 degrees (or whatever his happy medium is) with his phone.

 For the new dad who’s always on his feet

 For the new dad who requires more powerful tension relief